 As a general rule, expats in Hong Kong tend to live in; Pokfulam, Happy Valley, Stanley, Repulse Bay, and Mid-Levels.
 Recently, the Sai Ying Pun/ Sheung Wan area is becoming increasingly popular with expats.

-The benefits of Pokfulam are that you can tend to find older, larger-sized apartments at reasonable pricing versus the rest of the Hong Kong Island.
+– Pokfulam: you can tend to find older, larger-sized apartments at reasonable pricing versus the rest of the Hong Kong Island.
 The local ESF school is also popular, and the local facilities (The Stanley Ho Sports Centre) are hugely popular.

-Happy Valley has a strong, local community spirit.
+– Happy Valley: has a strong, local community spirit.
 Also, there is a strong movement in Hong Kong about supporting both sustainability and local businesses.

-Mid-Levels is also very popular with expats, particularly with expats that have just moved to Hong Kong.
+– Mid-Levels: also very popular with expats, particularly with expats that have just moved to Hong Kong.
 The proximity of the escalator is a big drawcard.